 - 502 – bad gateway

 This, unsurprisingly, does nothing!
 The request is performed as expected, and whatever appropriate response is sent to the user.
-The only purpose of this action is to prevent Redirection from logging the request.
+The only purpose of this action is to prevent Redirection from continuing on.